 Back in my day, a bridge was a must.
 Songs were always over 4 minutes long, hooks/choruses repeated at the end way more times than you would think, and the vocalist (if we're talking sung songs and not rap or instrumental) sang their heart out in this part of the song.
 Harmonies, belting, passionate delivery; it had everything you wanted from a great singer.

 Toward the end of this bridge/breakdown section, I have a very climactic point that leads to the chorus, where I add some pretty powerful adlibs in the background to really give the end of the song some energy.

 I contemplated not including this part at all, or just having a bridge that is the last part of the song without a chorus to follow.
-I didn't want the song to be too long, but the tempo of the track was slow compared to my other mid-tempo and upbeat tracks, so I figured it's only right that the song still gets the same amount of song structure sections.
+I didn't want the song to be too long, but the tempo of the track was slow compared to my other mid-tempo and upbeat tracks, so I figured it was only right that the song still gets the same amount of song structure sections.

 Once I finished it, released it, and promoted it, I was anxiously awaiting responses from a handful of community and college radio stations that had previously accepted some of my other tracks.
 I just KNEW this one would have even more success and radio airplay, and that I could possibly get my highest amount of radio spins ever.